-All open burning sites must have an approved Burn Permit.
-Residential burn permits can be filled out, submitted and then printed electronically (see permit below).
-A burn permit can also be obtained in person at Fire Administration, located at 5300 E Covell Road, during normal working hours Monday – Thursday 7:00 am - 4:30 pm or Friday 7:30 am - 11:00 am.
-Burn permits are free to the public and are active for Six Months.
+Residential burn permits can be filled out, submitted, and then printed electronically (see permit below).
+A burn permit can also be obtained in person at Fire Administration, located at 5300 E Covell Road, during normal working hours.
+All residential burn permits are good for six months.

 All commercial operators must be obtained in person at Fire Administration, located at 5300 E Covell Road, during normal working hours.
 New regulations and guidelines from the Edmond Fire Department and the Department of Environmental Quality (DEQ) for burning must be followed.
 These regulations and guidelines are outlined on the permit application and in the DEQ Title 252, Chapter 100, Subchapter 13 – Open Burning.

 Social events such as Bon Fires are on a case by case basis and must be inspected and approved by the Fire Prevention office.